Skip to main content

 Logging

 All disruptive actions are logged in the ModSecurity audit log file and the error log for for nginx ingress-controller.
-Fluent-bit is used to ship error logs are sent to kibana and audit logs containing more details are sent to the modsec opensearch dashboard.
+Fluent-bit is used to ship error logs are sent to OpenSearch and audit logs containing more details are sent to the modsec opensearch dashboard.

 Error Log Example: